rufat/Simple-URL-Shortener/readme.txt

-*********README*********

-TEXT:
-This is basic URL Shortener php script.
-This script present to you learning script logic.
-Sorry for my English. =)

-INSTALLATION:
+Warning!
+This repository is very old, bulky and useless.
+I do not recommend using it.
+This was a experimental effort while learning PHP.

+Installation
-1) Create and Import your SQL file in database
+1. Import the SQL file into the database.
-2) Config your INI file at SYS folder

-If you have problem the url redirecting:
-Config the URL address index.php and sys/info.php SHORT LINK address.

-WARNING!!!
+2. Do some changes on config file.
+3. Voila!
+You have a shitty URL shortener now! :)

-If you use this script for your big project.
-Please check security fields.
+Do not use this script in your production.

-Thanks!

-Rufat Mammadli